azamsharp/azamsharp.github.io/_posts/testing.md

 Unfortunately, this does not re-render ```TransactionListView```.
 Even though the transactions in budget instance are updated, it still does not trigger an update on the view.
 I am not sure about the reason but I believe it may be because the update was caused internally and not through the mechanism that invoke the observation.

-The correct way of adding transaction to budget which also re-renders the view is by adding is through the budget.transactions property as shown below:
+The correct way of adding transaction to an existing budget which also re-renders the view is by adding is through the budget.transactions property as shown below:

 ``` swift
   private func saveTransaction() {